Fashion brand

-The term "fashion brand" (or "fashion label") includes all the brands that operate within the fashion industry.
+The term fashion brand (or fashion label) includes all the brands that operate within the fashion industry.
 A fashion brand combines symbolism, style, and experiential elements, and it needs to differentiate its products and coordinate its supply chain to succeed in the market.
 Consumers commonly employ brands as a means of expressing either their genuine identity or an idealized self-image that they aspire to achieve.

 History

-Prior to the mid-19th century, clothing was mainly handmade for individuals, either domestically or by hiring dressmakers and tailors.
+Before the mid-19th century, clothing was mainly handmade for individuals, either domestically or by hiring dressmakers and tailors.
 The origins of couture can be traced back to the mid-nineteenth century in Paris.
 Charles Frederick Worth pioneered haute couture by introducing high-fashion dressmaking.
 Currently, the concept has gained widespread acceptance.
 Chanel, Balenciaga, and Christian Dior are prominent fashion brands that offer haute couture lines.

-However, with technological advancements and the rise of global capitalism in the early 20th century, factory production and retail stores, such as department stores, emerged, allowing for mass production of clothing in standardized sizes and fixed prices.
+However, with technological advancements and the rise of global capitalism in the early 20th century, factory production and retail stores, such as department stores, emerged, allowing for mass production of clothing in standardised sizes and fixed prices.